xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/INTENT_API.md

 ## Security Model

 ### Control Actions (Incoming)
-All control actions use `RECEIVER_NOT_EXPORTED` and are registered at runtime by the worker.
+All control actions are registered dynamically by the worker at runtime with `RECEIVER_EXPORTED`.
 This means:
-- **Only same-app or apps with package specified** can send these intents
+- **External apps can send** these intents without specifying package
 - **Worker must be running** to receive control actions
-- **Not declared in AndroidManifest.xml** (more secure)
+- **Not declared in AndroidManifest.xml** (registered at runtime)

 ### Event Broadcasts (Outgoing)
 All event broadcasts are public with `FLAG_INCLUDE_STOPPED_PACKAGES`: